TypeCellOS/BlockNote/examples/README.md

 # Examples

 Here, we collect a number of examples using BlockNote.
-You can run the examples via the Playground (`npm start` or [playground.blocknotejs.org](https://playground.blocknotejs.org/)).
+You can run the examples via the Playground (`npm start` or [online version](https://blocknote-main.vercel.app/)).

 ### (contributors) Adding examples